shadowman-lab/Ansible-Config/roles/build_report_tags/README.md

 Role Variables / Configuration
 --------------

-Must register yum results as patchingresult and dnf results as patchingresultdnf.
+Must register rhv results as rhv_info, azure results as azure_info, and vmware results as vmware_info.
 Set var sendemailreport to false if not also sending the report via e-mail

 Dependencies
 ------------